-The users current location and his language settings determine the most appropriate URL.
+The user’s current location and his language settings determine the most appropriate URL.
 A user can have multiple languages in his browser’s settings.
-I, for instance, have Dutch, English and German in there.
+For example, I have Dutch, English, and German in there.
 The order in which these languages appear in my settings determines the most appropriate language.

 Should you use hreflang?

-Based on what we’ve learned on what hreflang is and how it works, we can determine if you should use it.
+Now we’ve learned on what hreflang is and how it works, we can decide whether you should use it.
 You should use it if:

 - you have the same content in multiple languages;

-Whether the content you have resides on one domain or multiple domains does not matter.
+It doesn’t matter whether the content you have resides on one domain or multiple domains.
 You can link variations within the same domain but can also link between domains.

 Architectural implementation choices